startplanting/weplant-docs/plugin.md

 # Weplant Plugin

-Weplant plugin is developed by [Plant-for-the-Planet Foundation](https://www.plant-for-the-planet.org) for exptending the functionality of the [Trillion Tree Campaign App](https://www.trilliontreecampaign.org) to wordpress.
+Weplant plugin is developed by [Plant-for-the-Planet Foundation](https://www.plant-for-the-planet.org) for extending the functionality of the [Trillion Tree Campaign App](https://www.trilliontreecampaign.org) to wordpress.

 ### Features